uio-cels/OffsetBasedGraph/docs/index.rst

 Create full GRCh38 graph
 =============================================
 The following show a short snippet for building a graph from GRCh38, with flanks removed It assumes you are positioned in the examples directory.
+The code for this example can be found in `examples/full_grch38_graph_example.py`.

 NB: This code takes time to run, as remote sequence data needs to be downloaded::